-and the same Central Bank of Bahrain Volume 1: Central Bank of Bahrain Rulebook Digital Financial Advice
+Suu.
+Central Bank of Bahrain Volume 4: Rulebook Digital Financial Advice

 MODULE DA: Digital Financial Advice CHAPTER DA-B: Scope of Application

 DA-B.1 Introduction

 DA-B.1.1 Digital financial advice, otherwise also referred to in common jargon as 'robo advice' or 'automated advice' has gained much popularity globally following advancements in technology.
 The provision of financial advice is a regulated activity under this Rulebook and the use of technology for providing digital financial advice needs to be governed within the context of sound prudential and conduct regulations in order to safeguard the interests of clients.
 This Module sets forth the key requirements applicable to licensees who wish to use a digital financial advice tool.